 Real change takes time and commitment

 Let’s face it.
-This kind of change doesn’t come easily.
-Working with Diverse Perspectives Consulting is the right place to start for cultural shifts in the workplace, but a single workshop or seminar should not be thought of as an endpoint.
-Because many of the ways in which we have come to interact on controversial issues are deeply ingrained, unwinding them will take time and conscious effort.
-You might think of this type of open communication as a muscle that has to be flexed—if left alone, it will atrophy.
-Here’s another metaphor that might be useful.
-If an elastic band represents the status quo of cultural norms in the workplace, working with DPC will stretch that elastic.
-But, if you don’t continue to stretch it out, it will snap back to its former shape.
+The kind of change we’re talking about doesn’t come easily.
+Working with Diverse Perspectives Consulting is the right place to start for cultural shifts, but a single seminar should not be thought of as an endpoint.
+Building a new climate takes time and conscious effort.
+This type of open communication is like a muscle that has to be flexed—if left alone, it will atrophy.

-You have options when it comes to flexing the muscle we’ll work on (and keeping that elastic stretched).
+You have options when it comes to flexing the muscle we’ll work on.
 One option is through sustained engagement with DPC.
 Working with us on a regular basis—a relationship that can take many forms—can help keep you on track as you’re adjusting to your new norms.

 While we welcome the opportunity to stay engaged with you in the medium to long-term, we recognize that this isn’t the right choice for everyone.
-There are alternatives.
-One might be to lead discussion groups on your own—this can be a way of reaffirming values of trust, open communication, and viewpoint diversity.
+One alternative might be to lead discussion groups on your own—this can be a way of reaffirming values of trust, open communication, and viewpoint diversity.
 The point is to keep the conversation going.